andrewberls/Robodactyl/README.md

 That guy uses jQuery, an extremely popular JavaScript library.
 We'll probably end up using it for at least a few things, so you can read up on the basics of it here if you want: [Beginner jQuery](http://docs.jquery.com/Tutorials:Getting_Started_with_jQuery)

+### Intro to Object Oriented JavaScript
+In our game we'll be making classes and objects just like any C++ application, but instead of 'classes', we'll be instantiating functions.
+JavaScript uses what's called prototypal inheritance, which can be a little offputting at first but isn't hard to pick up.
+[This short article](https://developer.mozilla.org/en/Introduction_to_Object-Oriented_JavaScript) is a great intro to what I'm talking about.

 ### Eloquent JavaScript
 If you find yourself really wanting to learn more about JavaScript, then you can try flipping through the freely available book, [Eloquent JavaScript](http://eloquentjavascript.net/contents.html).
 To be honest, it's not very interesting but it's functional at least.